danosipov/actor_downloader/README.md

 $ sbt publish-local
 ```

 This will create plugin of version 0.7.1-SNAPSHOT.
-You can now go back to android_actors and run:
+You can now go back to actor_downloader and run:

 ```
 $ sbt start